vuhctreh/GSEP_F_In_The_Chat/README.md

 ## Features

-As 95.6% of students surveyed used cafes in some degree for studying and socialising pre-covid, CoffeeClique provides a virtual cafe space.
+95.6% of students surveyed used cafes in some degree for studying and socialising pre-covid; CoffeeClique provides a virtual cafe space.
 With the responses to our research in mind, CoffeeClique has the following Key Features:

 * Dynamically join tables based on your course and interests, where you can easily interact with similar students and appropriate staff, and chat live.
 * View the interests and collectables of others you share a table with, and connect on social media.